TRAINING OF TRAINERS WORKSHOP

-- Candidates for trainer certification must first attend TWO (2) Introduction to Project CRISS workshops, at least one with the latest edition of the training and manual (2012).
-One (1) may be an online workshop offered through the CRISS National Office.
+- Candidates for trainer certification must attend a face-to-face Introduction to Project CRISS workshop with the latest edition of the training and manual (2012).
+Note: We highly recommend trainer candidates attend TWO (2) or more Introduction to Project CRISS workshops.

-- Candidates must implement the CRISS Frameworks for Teaching and Learning with students (and staff, where appropriate) for a minimum of six months to build familiarity, adapt CRISS strategies to specific learning contexts, and collect student work and reflection samples.
+- Candidates must implement the CRISS Frameworks for Teaching and Learning with students (and staff, where appropriate) prior to the Training of Trainers to build familiarity, authenticity, adapt CRISS strategies to specific learning contexts, and collect student work and reflection samples.

 - Candidates should be comfortable presenting to and working with educators of students in grades K-16, from any content discipline.

 - Candidates may be classroom teachers, instructional coaches, administrators, or other education specialists with teacher certification and classroom teaching experience.